frnrbt/ondorse-home/index.md

     title: FAQ
     background: white
     faq_items:
+      - question: Who does Ondorse work with?
+        answer: >
+          Ondorse was designed for financial companies but also works with marketplaces and platforms considering creating a unified KYC/KYB on SME vendors to help better detect vendor fraud.
+        type: faq_item
       - question: How does Ondorse replace the process of KYC refresh?
         answer: >
           Ondorse automatically populates your back office tool with the most